-Award-winning designer Emma Gardner, chief designer and principal at emma gardner design, has been creating striking and vibrant rugs for consumers, interior designers and architects since 2002.
-After a successful career as an editor and illustrator, Emma has applied her celebrated sense of color and composition to creating original rugs that are available through showrooms in throughout North American and in Dubai.
+Award-winning designer Emma Gardner, principal at emma gardner design, has been creating striking and vibrant rugs for consumers, interior designers and architects since 2002.
+After a successful career as an editor and illustrator, she has applied her celebrated sense of color and composition to creating original rugs that are available through showrooms in throughout North American and in Dubai and direct to interior designers.

 Her designs have appeared in leading design and fashion magazines including Elle Décor, House Beautiful, Interior Design, Better Homes & Gardens, Traditional Home, Elle, Glamour, Dwell, Luxe Magazine, House Beautiful, Cover and The New York Times.